 • Exceptionally low in carbohydrates

-• Contains tuna fish oil as a source of nourishing omega-3s
+• Contains tuna oil as a source of nourishing omega-3s

 What We Didn’t Like: